tcyfree/enfiec/README.md

 * `VGG`: Very deep convolutional networks for large-scale image recognition.
 (2014).
 * `EfficienNet`: Efficientnetv2: Smaller models and faster training. in International Conference on Machine Learning 10096-10106 (PMLR, 2021).

-## 5.Load the pretraining weights of ultrasound datasets
+## 5.Load the pretraining weights of three datasets
-You can get the weights from [https://huggingface.co/MedicalUS/EDL-BC/tree/main](https://huggingface.co/MedicalUS/EDL-BC/tree/main).
+You can get the weights from [WorldHeping/ENFIEC at main (huggingface.co)](https://huggingface.co/WorldHeping/ENFIEC/tree/main).
-Then, this python file (```test.py```) can load the pretraining weights for your own breast ultrasound training or making a prediction.
+Then, these Python files (```test.py``` and ```test_without.py```  ) can load pre trained weights for your own RADS graded lesions (where the weights we provide are breast and thyroid weights trained using B-ultrasound images and lung weights trained using CT images).